 3D printing production capabilities are growing all the time and, with the material and hardware developments in recent years, end-use functionality is now very much a reality.

 Market research firm Gartner anticipates the medical sector will be the first to be transformed by AM, as the marketplace increasingly demands mass customisation in applications such as hearing aids and prosthetics.
 It’s not the only industry where disruption is occurring though.
 3D printed parts are already being deployed on civilian aircraft and supercars like the BMW i8 Roadster.

 Ricoh 3D is increasingly involved in a number of end-use part production projects, from coffee machine parts, to medical orthotics and even bed pans!

 Myth No 5: 3D printing produces only low quality parts

 The range of high-end additive manufacturing production systems on offer at Ricoh 3D are actually more likely to improve on the quality of conventional products – with super-strength internal structures, extraordinary geometries and lightweight builds all possible.
 By adjusting aspects like interior density, orientation and material, 3D-printed parts can be as strong or as flexible as required, with surface finish improving all the time.
-The most important thing is to talk to an AM expert to get the design right in the first place and then to choose the right process and material for the job.
+The most important thing is to talk to a 3D printed expert to get the design right in the first place and then to choose the right process and material for the job.